ecohealthalliance/portfolio-manager/packages/reactive-table/README.md

         }
     ]

-Finally, you can add attributes to a row's html, by passing an attributes argument: {{simpleTable collection fields attrs}}
+Finally, you can add attributes to a row's html, by passing an attributes argument: {{reactiveTable collection fields attrs}}

 attrs should be an object, with the html attribute names as keys and the collection keys as values.